 - The role-based access control (RBAC) system allows restricting the access to measured data, configuration settings and service functions to the rights granted to the present user.
 For access via website or local display this is done by reducing the available menus and / or providing only read access rights to specific services.
-For accessing data via external applications an API (Application Programming Interface) key is required, which needs to be implemented as a special user.
-For devices without Ethernet interface the RBAC is reduced to a simple password protection. - HTTPS provides encrypted communication using TLS (Transport Layer Security) Not available for devices without Ethernet. - Via client whitelist access to the device can be restricted to specific clients with definable IP addresses.
+For accessing data via external applications an API (Application Programming Interface) key is required, which needs to be implemented as a special user. - > HTTPS provides encrypted communication using TLS (Transport Layer Security) - Via client whitelist access to the device can be restricted to specific clients with definable IP addresses. - Communication blocking: Communication services, such as Modbus/RTU, Modbus/TCP or SYSLOG are blocked by default and must be actively enabled via configuration.

-Not available for devices without Ethernet.

-- Communication blocking: Communication services, such as Modbus/RTU, Modbus/TCP or SYSLOG are blocked by default and must be actively enabled via configuration.
 This way unauthorized access may be prevented and possible intruding points eliminated. - Security log: The device stores all security related messages in a separate list accessible via the service menu.
 The content of this list can also be transferred to a central log-server using the SYSLOG protocol for security auditing.

-Not available for devices without Ethernet.
+For devices without data large measures and last when restarting the device.

 For devices without data logger messages get lost when restarting the device.